Azure/azure-sdk-for-python/sdk/textanalytics/azure-ai-textanalytics/README.md

 ### TextAnalyticsClient

 The Text Analytics client library provides a [TextAnalyticsClient][text_analytics_client] to do analysis on [batches of documents](#examples "Examples").
-It provides both synchronous and asynchronous operations to access a specific use of Text Analytics, such as language detection or key phrase extraction.
+It provides both synchronous and asynchronous operations to access a specific use of text analysis, such as language detection or key phrase extraction.

 ### Input

-A **document** is a single unit to be analyzed by the predictive models in the Text Analytics service.
+A **document** is a single unit to be analyzed by the predictive models in the Language service.
 The input for each operation is passed as a **list** of documents.

 Each document can be passed as a string in the list, e.g.